TrojanerHD/Minecraft-Music-Generator/README.md

 Here is a quick overview for all the buttons:
 + Choose File: Here you are going to choose the `functions` folder of your datapack (`datapacks/<namespace>/data/<namespace>/functions`).
 This is necessary in order to save and compile the music you are creating.
 + Save directory: Currently it does nothing.
 Like I said: We are in alpha so do not expect everything to be working.
-Later this button saves the directory to quickly open it up on start of the application.
+In the future, this button saves the directory to quickly open it up on start of the application.
 + Speed (BPM): The speed of your whole music composition in beats per minute
 + Save manually - Save automatically: This switch toggles whether to save automatically or manually.
 If you experience lags every time you change something in the application then you should consider turning auto save off.
 + Time Signature: This option specifies the time signature in which your composition is composed.